Are you making the most of your flashcard study sessions?

 If you’re studying a STEM subject (or perhaps a new language that’s hard to type), it’s far easier to write out study material like graphs, formulas, or equations.

 GoodNotes is first and foremost a digital note-taking app for the iPad.
 Students use GoodNotes with the Apple Pencil to take handwritten study notes, import and annotate lecture slides, and test themselves using the built-in flashcards feature — because it allows you to combine the freedom of handwriting along with spaced-repetition technology.

 5 benefits of studying with GoodNotes’ digital flashcards

-In addition to applying a spaced repetition algorithm to your flashcards, here are other advantages of using GoodNotes’ digital flashcards.
+In addition to applying a spaced repetition algorithm to your flashcards, here are other advantages of using Study Sets (aka. digital flashcards) in GoodNotes.